Discover the charms of these two nations

-Bidding farewell to Spain and Seville today, we head to the seafront town of Tarifa.
-We arrive in the late morning, and board a ferry here to take us across the Strait of Gibraltar.
-The short crossing offers us the rather unique prospect of being caught between the landmasses of two enormous continents.
-On the other side of the Strait, we land in Moroccan Tangiers and head to a beachside restaurant for lunch.
-After eating, we board the brand new high-speed TGV train service to Casablanca.
+Bidding farewell to Spain and Seville today, we head to the seafront town of Algeciras.
+We arrive at lunchtime, and board a ferry* to take us across the Strait of Gibraltar.
+The short crossing offers us the rather unique prospect of being caught between the landmasses of 2 enormous continents.
+On the other side of the strait, we dock in Moroccan Tangiers Med and transfer by coach to the town of Tangiers.
+Later, we board the brand-new, high-speed TGV service to Casablanca.
 This is Morocco's first ever high-speed train, and it whisks us away in comfort and style to the iconic city of Casablanca.

 This morning, we are taken on a city tour of Casablanca.
 This famous city is known primarily as the setting for the film of the same name, but also serves as a mesmerising introduction to the magic of North Africa.
 Casablanca is quite different to the other places we visit, revealing the modern face of Morocco, a glittering mass of pale towers which stretch out across the 'White City'.
 Our tour here takes us through some of the highlights including the resplendent Hassan II Mosque and the striking Place Mohamed V.